cypress-io/cypress-documentation/content/guides/dashboard/bitbucket-integration.md

 <Alert type="warning">

-Bitbucket OAuth2 applications will allow the Cypress Dashboard to authenticate as the user that registered the application.
+Bitbucket OAuth2 applications will allow Cypress Cloud to authenticate as the user that registered the application.
 That means the Cypress will have visibility to every Bitbucket repo you can access.
 If you want tighter control on the repos that the Cypress will see, consider creating a service account with